 What You Need In Your Prenatal Vitamin

-Folate – Folate is the name for the natural form of this nutrient, but you’ll see it listed as folic acid in any supplemental forms.
+Folate – Folate is the name for the natural form of this nutrient, but you’ll see it listed as folic acid in any supplemental form.
 The recommended daily amount for prenatal folic acid is around 400 micrograms, and you’re actually recommended to start getting this amount from the moment you start trying to conceive up until you are 12 weeks in.
 If you weren’t taking folic acid prior to your pregnancy – do not worry – just start getting it in your daily vitamin intake as soon as you are pregnant.

 Why is it so important?
 Folic acid is critical in promoting healthy neural development for your baby (and preventing spina bifida) – and since this stage of development occurs primarily in your first trimester, this is the time when you want to make sure you’re getting enough of it.